tsaridas/jackett-stremio/README.md

 ### ToDo

 - Add caching headers.
+- Remove duplicate hashes that come from different indexers.
 - Increase versions of npm modules.
 - Add option for user to specify max limit in MB/GB etc.
 - Update README for better understanding how to install.